KarlSchoch/education/code_academy_full_stack/reddit-client/Planning.md

     - Post image
     - Post time
     - Post metadata
         - User: Contains user ID of
-        - Post Time
         - Comments: References the comment IDs that are associated with the post
         - Up/down vote count
 3. Comments